nrwl/nx-apollo-angular-example/README.md

 ```

 ## Create Angular components
-We now have all we need to start building our Angular components.
-We’ll create two: a list of Lego sets and a form to add a Lego set.
-We use the Nx CLI to build these:
+You now have everything needed to start building your Angular components.
+Create two components: a list of Lego sets and a form to add a Lego set.
+Use the Angular CLI to scaffold these:

 `ng generate @schematics/angular:component --name=SetList --project=feature-sets --export`

 `ng generate @schematics/angular:component --name=SetForm --project=feature-sets --export`

-Since our form will be using the ReactiveFormsModule, remember to import that into your module.
-Your `feature-sets.module.ts` file should look like this now.
+The SetForm component needs the `ReactiveFormsModule`, remember to import that into your module.
+Your file should look like this now:

 ```typescript
 // libs/feature-sets/src/lib/feature-sets.module.ts